Manhattan Egos: Reception

 Regarding the studio tracks, AllMusic's Thom Jurek wrote: "Simmons and Donald... create a such a dominant frontline there is little else for the rhythm section to do but find a way to create rhythm and harmony from the interplay of the horns."
 He described the band on the live tracks as "stellar," and stated that audience members were "present to history in the making."

 The authors of The Penguin Guide to Jazz Recordings called the album "a document of its time," and praised Simmons' solos for their "fuming energy and directness."

 Duck Baker of JazzTimes stated that the music "dates better than a lot of free jazz of the time," and noted that "the original writing is quite effective."

 Writing for All About Jazz, Derek Taylor stated that the album "finds Simmons and his partners in positively peak form," and commented: "this opportune offering makes readily apparent Simmons is a sizable talent... as an affordable vantage point into the man's early career this generous disc really cannot be bested."
 AAJ's Mark Corroto remarked: "Like Coleman and John Coltrane, Simmons' bands were pushing the envelope of freedom.
 The energy, pulsing from thirty-one years ago, is exhilarating...
 Simmons was propelling a creative sound beyond its safe boundaries."

+Trumpeter Taylor Ho Bynum wrote: "Donald and Simmons' musical connection was near perfection; they navigated complex melodies with the telepathic ease of Bird and Diz or Coleman and Cherry, breathing and phrasing as one."